-On Valentine's Day 1966 Australians woke to a brand-new currency.
+On 14 February 1966, Australians woke to a brand-new currency.

-The decision to change from the Australian pound (with its awkward shillings and pence) to a decimal currency – the Australian dollar – had been a pragmatic, economic one.
+The decision to change from the Australian pound (with its awkward shillings and pence) to a decimal currency – the Australian dollar – was a pragmatic, economic one.
 Yet decimalisation became an opportunity for Australia to assert itself as an increasingly self-assured and forward-thinking country.

 The conversion was also a major logistical and public relations triumph.